TheRenegadeCoder/sample-programs-website/docs/projects/bubble-sort/php/index.md

 }

 echo implode(', ', $numbers);

 ```

 {% endraw %}

-[Bubble Sort](https://sampleprograms.io/projects/bubble-sort) in [Php](https://sampleprograms.io/languages/php) was written by:
+Bubble Sort in [Php](https://sampleprograms.io/languages/php) was written by:

 - Jeremy Grifski
 - Parker Johansen
 - Shahab Rahnama

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of May 09 2022 21:44:19.
-The solution was first committed on Oct 04 2019 17:14:06.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution